Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INTERRUPT FLOWS ULTIMATE

 Whenever this node receives a payload = false from a specific topic, it stops output messages to the flow.
-As soon it receives payload = true from this topic, the output messages start to flow out again.
+As soon it receives payload = true from this topic, the output messages start to flow out again.<br/>
+The node tries to convert any arbitrary input value to a valid boolean value.
+It converts Homeassistant ***"on"*** and ***"off"*** to true/false values as well.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-boolean-logic-ultimate/master/img/if0.png' width='60%'>